voxtourai/voxtourai.github.io/_features_overview/how-does-voxrout-mode-work.md

    ![Available Tours]({{ site.baseurl }}/assets/images/voxrout-destination-page-with-tour-list.webp)

 3. **Review Tour:** The app will display an overview of the tour, including its title, rating, duration, distance, and type.
 You can also review the description and a list of points of interest.
-On the laptop, this information is presented alongside a detailed map.
-On mobile, the same details are displayed in a scrollable format for easy access.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-overview-page.webp)

-4. **Start Tour:** Select a tour from the list to begin your guided experience.
-The app will provide turn-by-turn directions and informative content at each point of interest.
+4. **Start Tour:** This is the main tour page displaying all Points of Interest for the selected tour.
+You can explore the Points of Interest on the map and access Audio-Guide for each location by selecting it from the list or directly on the map.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-page.webp)

-5. **Visit Stops and listen Audio-Guide:** Select a tour from the list to begin your guided experience.
+5. **Visit Points of Interest and listen Audio-Guide:** Select a tour from the list to begin your guided experience.
 The app will provide turn-by-turn directions and informative content at each point of interest.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-place-page.webp)